 The page refreshes to take you back to the Servers screen.

-Email notifications are sent when the deployment process starts and completes.
+Email notifications are also sent when the deployment process starts and completes.

 Contact firstname.lastname@example.org if you encounter any issues or may need to rollback changes.